arbor-sim/arbor/doc/cpp_domdec.rst

 Domain decomposition
     A description of the distribution of the model over the available computational resources.
-In practice, the description partitions the cells in the model as follows:
+The description partitions the
+    cells in the model as follows:

         * group the cells into *cell groups* of the same kind of cell;